|Candlebrae 719db85dcf||2 weeks ago|

 There's only one computer using MultiChat: yours.
 It will never connect to the Internet, and you can't chat with someone on the other side of the world with it.
 This is your chat program, and yours alone.

 MultiChat was intended for folks that need to talk to the voices within them for one reason or another.
 Maybe you think better when you talk to yourself.
-Maybe you're a system and need to have a conversation externally.
 Maybe it's a handy tool for simulating social interactions ahead of time.
 Maybe you need a tool for roleplay, or want to write as though your characters were in a chat room.
+Maybe you have DID and need a tool for interacting with alters.
 Maybe you just want to mess around.
 Whatever the reason, MultiChat was made to let you have that conversation.

 There are a handful of commands you can use in MultiChat, ranging from adding more users to the session to hiding messages from the log file.
 All of these commands can be viewed by sending